-- After the registration access time and before the first day of school, you can email the Center for Academic and Student Achievement (CASA) at email@example.com.
-Your email will act as your written consent to change your major.
+- After the registration access time and before the first day of school, you can complete the Change of Academic Program form online.

 For more information on the different major programs we offer, please contact us at (415) 422-4932 or firstname.lastname@example.org.